 - Encourage them to visit a hearing expert, but don’t get into an argument about it, that’s a lose-lose battle.
 Mention it and then move to the next step.

-- Call and schedule an appointment with us.
+- Call or text and schedule an appointment with us.
 Then let your loved one know you did it for them.
 Most people appreciate your concern and will come in to talk to us and get a hearing test.

 - 1 out of 20 will flat out refuse to go, which tells you that this isn’t a priority for them or their pride is still getting in the way.
 Remind them that if they see the hearing specialist and the hearing tests show they don’t have a hearing loss, that would be good news!

 Need suggestions about how to have these conversations?

 The best way to pick the right hearing expert is to get to know them.